 I don’t remember the first time I met my wife.
-Of course she remembers.
-In my defense it was at a party attended by lots of Japanese people.
-No surprise that I met many wonderful Japanese people that evening, most of whom I don’t remember.
-My wife was one of those wonderful people.
+Of course, she remembers.
+In my defense, we met at a live music event attended by a multitude of Japanese merrymakers—plus one foreign merrymaker.
+I met lots of wonderful Japanese people that evening, most of whom I don’t remember.
+If you believe my wife, she was one of those wonderful people.

-A year later fate would intervene by sending my future wife and me to the same 7-11 store at the exact same time.
-(Yes, Japan has lots of 7-11s.)
+A year later, fate would intervene by sending my future wife and me to the same 7-11 store at exactly the same time.
 Figure the odds.
 With a cast on my broken left wrist, I was there for my daily Japanese junk-food fix, a convenient way to avoid the hassle of cooking with one arm.
 It didn’t help that I’m left-handed.

 My future wife approached me in front of the convenience store with a confidence and energy that commanded my attention.
-It’s funny that I remember her energy, but couldn’t remember her name.
+It’s funny that I remember her energy but couldn’t remember her name.
 She closed the deal with eye contact and a cheerful, energetic greeting.
-Yeah, it was her energy that hooked me.
+It was her energy that hooked me.
 I was smitten.

 I managed to mumble a greeting in Japanese then proceeded to deliver the cleverest line I could think of: “Do I know you?”

-To her credit she didn’t get huffy or offended.
-She patiently told me her name, and reminded me that we had met at a party and had a mutual friend, Keni, who at the time was my roommate.
+To her credit, she didn’t get huffy or offended.
+She patiently told me her name and reminded me that we had met at a party and had a mutual friend, Ken’ichi, who at the time was my roommate.

 Damned if her name went in one ear and out the other.

-I went home and immediately cornered my roommate: “I need your help, Keni; I just met this Japanese lady at 7-11.
-She says she knows you.
-But I can’t remember her name.”
+I went home and immediately cornered my roommate: “I need your help, Kenchan; I just met this Japanese lady at 7-11.
+She says she knows you, but I can’t remember her name.”

-“Describe her,” commanded Keni in his best detective voice.
+“Describe her,” commanded Ken’ichi in his best detective voice.

 “About 5 foot 2, dark hair, and brown eyes.”